-The chair, an exact replica of Ohio's electric chair "Old Sparky," is on loan for one year from the Mansfield Reformatory Preservation Society.
+The chair, an exact replica of Ohio's electric chair "Old Sparky," was on loan for over a year from the Mansfield Reformatory Preservation Society.

 Newspaper articles, scrapbooks, annual reports, and the story of the Toledo Police Blotters, now in the custody of the Museum.

 The mural painted on the second floor of the Safety Building was six years in the making and a masterpiece of true talent and heart.

 Owney, the famous postal dog, met his tragic demise in Toledo . . . it is still unclear what the actual facts are surrounding the incident . . .